wojtekmaj/react-time-picker/README.md

 |onChange|Function called when the user picks a valid time.|`(value) => alert('New time is: ', value)`|
 |required|Defines whether date input should be required.
 Defaults to false.|`true`|
 |value|Defines the value of the input.|<ul><li>Date: `new Date()`</li><li>String: `"22:15:00"`</li></ul>|

+### Clock

+TimePicker component passes all props to React-Clock, with the exception of `className` (you can use `clockClassName` for that instead).
+There are tons of customizations you can do!
+For more information, see [Clock component props](https://github.com/wojtekmaj/react-clock#props).

 ## License